ionic-enterprise/ionic-training-decks/src/assets/data/markdown/iw-crd-v4-use-data.md

   ) {}
 ```

-When you run the application after this change, though, you should get an error in the console like this one:
+When you run the application after this change, though, you should get an error like the following in the *console* and in your *test runner*:

 ```
 Error: StaticInjectorError(AppModule)[HttpClient]: